What is Compiler?

 A compiler should comply with the syntax rule of that programming language in which it is written.
-However, the compiler is only a program and cannot fix errors found in that program.
+However, the compiler is only a program and can not fix errors found in that program.
 So, if you make a mistake, you need to make changes in the syntax of your program.
 Otherwise, it will not compile.

 What is Interpreter?

-An interpreter is a computer program, which coverts each high-level program statement into the machine code.
+An interpreter is a computer program, which converts each high-level program statement into the machine code.
 This includes source code, pre-compiled code, and scripts.
 Both compiler and interpreters do the same job which is converting higher level programming language to machine code.
 However, a compiler will convert the code into machine code (create an exe) before program run.
 Interpreters convert code into machine code when the program is run.

-- Compiler transforms code written in a high-level programming language into the machine code, at once, before program runs, whereas an Interpreter coverts each high-level program statement, one by one, into the machine code, during program run.
+- Compiler transforms code written in a high-level programming language into the machine code, at once, before program runs, whereas an Interpreter converts each high-level program statement, one by one, into the machine code, during program run.